 “The ITC complaint alleges that over 15 entities, based in China, the United States, and France, blatantly develop and sell products based on Juul Labs’ patented technology.”

-The complaint names multiple respondents, responsible for a variety of devices and pods JUUL claims infringed its patents in an attempt to grab some of the market JUUL has grown so rapidly in its three-year history.
+The complaint names multiple respondents responsible for a variety of ecigs used to quit smoking that also use salt nic e-liquid; JUUL claims those products infringe on its patents in an attempt to grab some of the JUUL’s market share.
 “In contrast to [JUUL Labs], Respondents are mostly bit players and recent entrants in the ENDS market.
 Seeing an opportunity to capture some of [JUUL Labs’] success with minimal investment, Respondents blatantly emulated the distinctive design of the JUUL system,” JUUL alleges.

 The devices named in the complaint are: